-[Note to Consultant- Delete if a prequalification requirement was not conducted.
-Also ensure pre-qualified Subcontractors are included in the Instructions to Bidders.]
-The Contractor at its own cost, shall engage the services of one of the pre-qualified specialist dewatering Subcontractors.
-Please refer to section 28 of the Instructions to Bidders.

-[Note to Consultant- Delete if a hydrogeological study was not conducted.
-Ensure hydrogeological study has been included with the contract] A hydrogeological study has been completed and a Hydrogeological Investigation for Watermains Associated with [Name of Project], by [Name of Geological Consultant] Report # [number and Name of Report], dated [insert date], is included with, but does not form part of, the Contract Documents.
+A hydrogeological study has been completed and a Hydrogeological Investigation for Watermains Associated with [Name of Project], by Palmer Environmental Consulting Group Report # [number and Name of Report], dated [insert date], is included with, but does not form part of, the Contract Documents.

 The Region and the Consultant accept no responsibility for the accuracy of any information contained in the hydrogeological report.
 Any claims arising from the interpretation of available information in the reports listed in [paragraph 13 of the Instructions to Bidders] as being included with, but not forming a part of the Contract Documents, will not be considered.